viewyonder/prompt-injectionator/README.md

 **Built by meatbags.**

+## STATUS
+> THIS PROJECT IS IN VERY EARLY DEVELOPMENT AND IS UNUSABLE.
+ONCE A RELEASE IS READY THIS PAGE WILL BE UPDATED.
+> @ JUL 31 2025: IN TDD MODE TO GET A CLI VERSION RUNNING BEFORE DOING THE UI.

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.txt) file for details.